 After using the drug, the addicted person has upset stomach, diarrhea and vomiting.

-Heroin is snorted or injected so you might not be aware your son or daughter, husband or … Read more...
+Heroin is snorted or injected so you might not be aware your son or daughter, husband or wife is using for quite a while.
+Typically, … Read more...